Waqas01CP/AI-Research-Assistant-Capstone/Demo-Output/Demo_Output_Images_in_Sequence.md

 # Project Execution Sequence

-Here is the step-by-step visual workflow of the Autonomous Research Concierge.
+Here is the output of the Autonomous Research Concierge generated.

 ![Output 1](Output1.png)